Jack Steinberger, Nobel laureate in physics, dies at 99

 Dr. Steinberger graduated from New Trier High School in Winnetka, Ill., and received a chemistry degree from the University of Chicago in 1942.
 During World War II, the Army sent him to the radiation laboratory at the Massachusetts Institute of Technology, where radar was being developed.
 He earned a doctorate from Chicago in 1948.

 He said he spent a year at the University of California at Berkeley and left because, although he was a not a communist, he declined on principle to sign a loyalty oath attesting to that.
-Instead, he worked at Columbia from 1950 to 1971.
+Instead, he became a member of the faculty at Columbia from 1950 to 1971, rising to the rank of full professor.
 From 1968 to 1986, including a brief overlap at Columbia, he was a physicist at the European Organization for Nuclear Research (known as CERN) in Geneva.

 In 1988, he was a spokesman for a collaboration of about 350 physicists, preparing a detector called ALEPH, for the CERN electron-positron collider then under construction.
 Its measurements, vital and exact, offered important confirmation to the standard model.